ayush51/tutorial/tutorial.md

 ###### Docked only

 If you do not wish to have a chatbox, you can set ```docked_only:"true"```.
 Only the panel containing the different icons will be visable:

 ![docked_only](https://raw.github.com/surfly/tutorial/master/screens/docked_only.png)

-To change the position of the dock from the bottom left of your screen to the top of your screen add  ```dock_top_position:"true"``` to the code snippet
+To change the position of the dock from the bottom left of your screen to the top of your screen add  ```dock_top_position:"true"``` to the code snippet.

 ###### Storing the chat logs

 If you wish to store the chat logs, set ```store_chat_logs: "true"``` in the code widget.

 After the session has ended, you can go to your dashboard and click on history.
 The chat log will have two icons inside, allowing you to either view the logs, or download them.

 ![chatlogs](https://raw.github.com/surfly/tutorial/master/screens/logged_icon.png)